localstack/docs/content/en/user-guide/cloud-sandbox/_index.md

 - Facilitate collaboration by allowing developers to test features on the same environment.

 {{< alert title="Note">}}
-Cloud Sandbox is currently in **private beta**.
+Cloud Sandbox is currently in **private preview**.
 If you'd like to try it out, please [contact us](https://www.localstack.cloud/demo) to request access.
 {{< /alert >}}